sosoc/croc/README.md

 MODISA extensively tested).

 There are helper functions to generate longitude / latitude coordinates for the bins (centre or corners).
-These bins are a sparse grid on Sinusoidal projection, see
+These bins are a sparse, non-rectangular, grid on a Sinusoidal projection, see

 http://oceandata.sci.gsfc.nasa.gov/